| |

 claim, whether or not you have to litigate it, it's a good bet that the

-I have learned that there are some simple signs to look for that might indicate that you
+indicates that there are some simple signs to look for that might indicate that you

 should have an engineer check for underlying